-- Counter-Notice by Accused Subscriber.
-If You are a Customer and we have taken down your materials due to suspicion of copyright infringement, You may dispute the alleged infringement by sending a written communication to us, addressed to the attention of Copyright Notices, at the contact points listed in Part C below.
+B. Counter-Notice by Accused Subscriber.
+If you are a Customer and we have taken down your materials due to suspicion of copyright infringement, you may dispute the alleged infringement by sending a written communication to us, addressed to the attention of Copyright Notices, at the contact points listed in Part C below.
 That written communication should include the following:

 Revision of Policy.
 We may revise this policy at any time, including by posting a new version at this website.

 Provider agrees to provide services to the Customer, subject to the following Acceptable Use Policy (AUP).
 By using the System, Customer accepts and agrees to the Acceptable Use Policy and the Applicable Terms.

 For the purposes of this AUP, “System” includes the Provider’s ticketing system accessed via goldfynch.freshdesk.com, Provider’s in-app support system (if any), and email communication with the Provider via firstname.lastname@example.org or any other relevant email.

 “User” means any individual who uses the System on Customer’s behalf or through Customer’s account or passwords, whether authorized or not.

 This Acceptable Use Policy exists to give Customer a clear understanding of what Provider expects of them while they use the System.
 The Acceptable Use Policy is applicable to both Customers and Users who have unpaid accounts, as well as those who pay Fees to subscribe to the System.

 In instances of a User’s inappropriate behavior, Provider prefers to issue a warning and take corrective action as needed; however, Provider reserves the right to immediately terminate Customer’s access to all or part of the System without warning.
 Provider refraining from taking action regarding a breach in this Agreement should not be considered a waiver of further breaches in the same or any other form.